Weight lifting straps are a great way of increasing your grip on barbells, dumbbells, and pretty many other pieces of gym kit.

 Should everyone use lifting straps?

-With all the benefits I’ve listed today, you would think I would say that every person walking into a gym with the intention of lifting weights should be strapped up, but I’m not.
+With all the benefits I’ve listed today, you would think I would say that every person walking into a gym with the intention of lifting weight should be strapping up, but I’m not.

 Most casual gym-goers, don’t need to buy straps in order to get a good workout, because they probably aren’t lifting weights sufficient to cause forearm or grip fatigue.